Pat Monahan: Career

 Despite the success of their new album, Monahan found time to collaborate with other artists in other projects.
-On April 4, 2010, he performed with The Hollies at the Rock and Roll Hall of Fame induction ceremony, as The Hollies were inducted.
+On April 4, 2010, he performed with the Hollies at the Rock and Roll Hall of Fame induction ceremony, as the Hollies were inducted.
 He sang lead vocals on the song "Long Cool Woman in a Black Dress".
 The following year, he contributed a cover of Buddy Holly's "Maybe Baby" for the tribute album, Listen to Me: Buddy Holly, which was released on September 6, 2011.

 Monahan also recorded a duet with Martina McBride, singing Train's song "Marry Me".
 This version of the song is on McBride's eleventh studio album Eleven, released October 11, 2011.
 He also performed several times with INXS during 2011; first on The Tonight Show with Jay Leno and then at a concert at Chateau Ste Michelle.
 Monahan also appeared on the show The Voice, where he performed "Drops of Jupiter" with contestant Vicci Martinez.

-In 2013, he started a podcast called Patcast where he interviews different people in the music industry, and talks about his work with Train.
+In 2013, he started Patcast, a podcast in which he interviews people in the music industry and talks about his work with Train.

-Monahan has sung the U.S. National Anthem at various events:
+Monahan has sung the US national anthem at various events: